 Plus, there’s the gymnasium.

-If Valeriu runs his organization like a couch, and his tough style on the basketball court.
+Valeriu already runs his organization like a coach, and his tough love really comes out on the basketball court.
 I visited during one of Valeriu’s regularly-scheduled athletic training sessions, which kids in his program are required to attend twice a week.
-I followed him into the gymnasium behind school #136 — a clean, mostly empty facility built like a hanger but sporting a full-sized basketball court and bleachers.
+I followed him into the gymnasium behind school #136 — a clean, mostly empty facility sporting a full-sized basketball court and bleachers.

 Valeriu started the afternoon’s session by handing out free t-shirts, hats, and backpacks that were donated to the program from organizations like Fifa.
-The children who were there smiled in appreciation.
-One-by-one they accepted the gifts from their couch and humbly thanked him before falling back into line along the edge of the basketball court.
+The children smiled in appreciation.
+One-by-one they accepted the gifts from their coach and humbly thanked him before falling back into line along the edge of the basketball court.
 I was amazed at their discipline.
 There were about 30 kids there, and only one man running the show.
 But there was no question who was in control.